k2view-academy/K2View-Academy/articles/09_translations/06_mtables_overview.md

 * Uploading a CSV file into the MTable folder in the project tree under LU, Common or Web Services.
 * Manually creating a CSV file under the MTable folder and populating its data.

-Upon the deploy, the MTable metadata is created / updated based on the CSV file structure.
+Upon the deploy, the MTable metadata is created / updated based on the CSV file structure and the MTable is uploaded to Fabric memory.
 Any other file type except CSV is ignored.
-The MTable is created as a schema in Fabric memory.
-The data from CSV file is then loaded to this schema.

-Another way of creating an MTable is at run time using a dedicated Actor.
+Another way of creating or updating an MTable is at run time using a dedicated Actor.
 In this case, the MTable is created in memory and not under a specific LU.

 The data lookup can be performed by one or several keys of MTable.
-The index is created on-the-fly, based on the search keys.
+The index is created on-the-fly during the first select, based on the search keys.

 ### How Can I Use an MTable?